Houses in multiple occupation

 We keep a public register of all licensed HMOs

-We publish this data on an ad hoc basis.
+We publish this data on an monthly basis.
 This information is published on DataShare, our home for open data.

 Renewal of licence